Montreuil History, Family Crest & Coats of Arms

 Louis Montreuil was born around 1606-1607 at île-de-France.
 He first married Marie Chable amd then Marie Grimou in Paris in 1633.
 He settled in Quebec in the 17th century and he remained there until he passed away on 25th January 1672.
 His son, Jean, remained in Quebec and carried on the distinguished name of Montreuil.

-Important Dates for the Montreuil family
+Early History of the Montreuil family

 This web page shows only a small excerpt of our Montreuil research.
 Another 104 words (7 lines of text) covering the years 1343, 1459, 1506, 1600, 1637, 1639, and 1745 are included under the topic Early Montreuil History in all our PDF Extended History products and printed products wherever possible.